-“The most crucial part of keeping the Ocean pollution-free avoids tragedies and disasters and preserves marine life and our planet.”
+“The most crucial part of keeping the Ocean pollution-free avoids tragedies and disasters and preserving marine life and our planet.”

 Tip: If you feel that your body paragraphs have nothing to do with your thesis, you can go back and revise your argument.

 Body Paragraphs (1 – 3)

 Although all body paragraphs are essential, keep in mind that the introductory paragraph must be the most powerful and incorporate the most solid argument.
 The topic phrase should be the most vivid example, the most brilliant illustration, and the most precise beginning point for the writer.

 Remember to include a “reverse hook” statement.
 Furthermore, each body argument must be related to the thesis.
 Here are some further body facts:

 - This is the “core” of your 5-paragraph essay, where you clarify your position.
 In other words, the core must be relevant to your thesis statement.

 - A body paragraph is often structured as follows: An intro sentence (1), a Supporting Argument Explanation (3-5), and a Concluding sentence.

 - Usually, the first sentence should summarize your argument without exposing too much information.

 Example: Plastic and marine pollution harm the environment, degrade water quality, and increase the chance of disease and degradation.